Wolfgang90/behavioralCloning/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 150).
+The model used an adam optimizer, so the learning rate was not tuned manually (`model.py` line 150).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I started with the basic Udacity training data and added additional training data myself by driving with the beta simulator providing smooth steering angles by mouse inputs.
 In the end I duplicated the data for parts of the track, which seemed underrepresented to me due to their specific nature.

-For details about how I created the training data, see section "Model Architecture and Training Strategy" in point "3.
-Creation of the Training Set & Training Process".
+For details about how I created the training data, see section "Model Architecture and Training Strategy" in point `3.
+Creation of the Training Set & Training Process`.

 ### Model Architecture and Training Strategy